-Dr. Medzhitov is also a professor of immunobiology at Yale School of Medicine.
+Dr. Medzhitov is also the David W. Wallace Professor of Immunobiology at Yale University School of Medicine.

-“Charlie’s paper was the only paper that made sense of a lot of things," says Medzhitov.
+“Charlie’s paper made sense of many complicated and confusing problems in immunology at the time,” says Medzhitov.
 “That was the point I first thought about being a researcher in immunology.
 As an undergraduate student, I never had a course on immunology.”

-It turns out that lack of experience helped Medzhitov in another way.
-Janeway’s theory of how innate immunity acted, by recognizing bits of invading organisms, was “extremely speculative."
-And that meant it was risky to work on.
-But, being "oblivious to concerns about career," Medzhitov jumped in on the project.
-"I was just happy to be in a place where I could do science,” he says.
+That lack of experience did have its advantages.
+Janeway’s theory that innate immunity acted by recognizing bits of invading organisms, was “extremely speculative,” and thus risky to work on.
+Medzhitov, “oblivious to concerns about career,” jumped right in.
+“I was just happy to be in a place where I could do science,” he says.

-In 1996, after just a few years working together, Janeway and Medzhitov made a breakthrough.
-They discovered receptors that alerted the second arm of the immune system, the more familiar T cells and B cells that attack pathogens.
+In 1996, Janeway and Medzhitov discovered cell surface receptors that triggered the second arm of the immune system – the T cells and B cells that attack pathogens.
 Studying these proteins, dubbed Toll-like receptors, quickly became one of the hottest areas in biology.
-"That was an extremely exciting time," says Medzhitov.
-"We didn't realize how much would come out of it eventually, that it would become such a huge area of research."

 In the two decades since, Medzhitov has made one discovery after another, dramatically expanding our understanding of the roles Toll-like receptors play in infection control, chronic inflammation, and even tumor growth.
 His research interests now focus on inflammation, allergy, cell communication, and tissue biology.